Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/2-call-api-groups/README.md

 1. Select the **Add groups claim** button on top to open the **Edit Groups Claim** screen.
 1. Select `Groups assigned to the application`.
     1. Choosing additional options like `Security Groups` or `All groups (includes distribution lists but not groups assigned to the application)` will negate the benefits your app derives from choosing to use this option.
 1. Under the **ID** section, select `Group ID`.
-This will result in Azure AD sending the [Object ID](https://docs.microsoft.com/graph/api/resources/group?view=graph-rest-1.0) of the groups the user is assigned to in the `groups` claim of the [ID Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) that your app receives after signing-in a user.
+This will result in Azure AD sending the object [id](https://docs.microsoft.com/graph/api/resources/group?view=graph-rest-1.0) of the groups the user is assigned to in the `groups` claim of the [ID Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) that your app receives after signing-in a user.
-1. If you are exposing a web API using the **Expose an API** option, then you can also choose the `Group ID` option under the **Access** section.
-This will result in Azure AD sending the [Object ID](https://docs.microsoft.com/graph/api/resources/group?view=graph-rest-1.0) of the groups the user is assigned to in the `groups` claim of the [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) issued to the client applications of your API.
+1. If you are exposing a Web API using the **Expose an API** option, then you can also choose the `Group ID` option under the **Access** section.
+This will result in Azure AD sending the [Object ID](https://docs.microsoft.com/graph/api/resources/group?view=graph-rest-1.0) of the groups the user is assigned to in the `groups` claim of the [Access Token](https://aka.ms/access-tokens) issued to the client applications of your API.
 1. In the app's registration screen, select on the **Overview** blade in the left to open the Application overview screen.
 Select the hyperlink with the name of your application in **Managed application in local directory** (note this field title can be truncated for instance `Managed application in ...`).
 When you select this link you will navigate to the **Enterprise Application Overview** page associated with the service principal for your application in the tenant where you created it.
 You can navigate back to the app registration page by using the *back* button of your browser.
 1. Select the **Users and groups** blade in the left to open the page where you can assign users and groups to your application.
     1. Select the **Add user** button on the top row.